saralameri/Weather-forecasting/README.md

 	- replace the `<host name>` and `<username>` with your host name
 	- find the SQL file you are importing and copy its path replacing `<sql file path>`

-after importing the schema you will need to modify the database access string in the `config.ini` to do so:
+after importing the schema you will need to modify the database access string to do so:

+Note:
+the default database access string `DB_CONNECTION` and the API call `API_CALL` are stored in the `.env` file and accessible through the Config class. this class allow you to retrieve and overwrite those variables.https://github.com/saralameri/Weather-forecasting/blob/main/README.md

-follow the following access string format:
+use the function `setDB_CONNECTION` with the Config object instance. follow the following access string format and pass it to the function:
 `postgresql://username:password@host:port/dbname[?paramspec]`
+that will overwrite the previous access string so all you have to do now is to get the updated one and you are set: use the function `getDB_CONNECTION` with the Config object instance, and store it's returned value to `DB_CONNECTION`

 # Design Issues